 Smoking can cause ectopic pregnancy in women, which is when a fertilized egg implants somewhere other than the uterus.
 The egg can't survive and, if left untreated, can be life-threatening for the mother.
 Smoking also causes reduced fertility, meaning it makes it more difficult to get pregnant.

 You're more likely to get type 2 diabetes if you smoke.
-The risk of developing type 2 diabetes is 30 to 40 percent higher for smokers than non-smokers.
+People who smoke cigarettes are 30% to 40% more likely to develop type 2 diabetes than people who don't smoke.
 Additionally, smoking increases the risk of complications once diagnosed with diabetes, such as heart and kidney disease, poor blood flow to legs and feet (which leads to infections and possible amputation), blindness and nerve damage.

 Smoking can make you go blind.
 It damages your eyes and can result in vision loss.
 Age-related macular degeneration is caused by smoking.
 It is the leading cause of blindness in adults ages 65 and older.